CePeU/MarkdownToFoundry/README.md

 - **Input**: Enter the API key.

 You need an API key for the relay server.
 The API key is like your password so the Foundry instance authorizes agains the relay server and this plugin does so also.
-You can set and get the API key from the Foundry VTT REST module!
+You get the API key from the Foundry VTT RELAY once you made an account.
+Then you need to input that API key into your Foundry module AND the Obsidian Plugin!

 ### Relay Server
 - **Description**: IP or URL of the relay server for Foundry VTT.